Accessibility Tools

 "I am the Humanities" Project

-"I am the Humanities" is a public engagement and awareness campaign that asks the question, "How have the humanities influenced your life?" with the understanding that we all "do" the humanities every day.
+"I am the Humanities" is an ongoing story collection project that asks the question, "How have the humanities influenced your life?" with the understanding that we all "do" the humanities every day.
 Each time we read or discuss a piece of literature, have a deep conversation, share and examine our culture and history, discuss and find meaning in art, reflect on the human condition, or share and analyze our human ties...we are "doing" the humanities.

 This story-gathering project invites our partners, board members and alumni, current and previous staff members, community leaders, and a range of Utahns to share a humanities experience that has influenced their lives.
 Our aim is to raise awareness that the humanities are something we all participate in and benefit from every day.